ua-datalab/QNLP/Project-Plan.md

 # Meeting Notes
 ## June 25th 2024
 - Pivot to actually determining what the LLM baseline classification accuracy is for our dataset, os that we know what the quantum approach needs to beat.
-- ToDo Megh:
+- ToDo Mithun:
 	- Move Mithun's single python file to our repo
  	- Edit to load Uspantekan data
 	- Run the LLM code, an untrained DistilBERT and RoBERTa using Mithun's codebase
 	- Report bugs and/or result.
+ 	- update @5pm: running into cuda memory issues on cyverse. will start run locally
-- Mithun tries to load embeddings + quantum
+- Megh tries to load embeddings + quantum

 ## June 21st 2024
 - Updates to khatri et al code: